rlivings39/vscode-fzf-quick-open/README.md

 Provides an interface to search using `ripgrep` and browse the results using `fzf`.
 This is inspired by Vim's `rg` and `fzf` integration.
 The search pattern defaults to the word under your cursor or your current selection and is easily overridden.

 Works on *nix, Mac, and Windows.
-Tested with CMD and Git Bash on Windows.
+Tested with CMD, PowerShell, and Git Bash on Windows.

 # Usage
 Provides the commands: